Bellagio (resort): Ownership changes and expansion

 Plans for a second tower were confirmed in August 2002, as part of a $375 million expansion.
 The new Spa Tower would be built south of the main tower and would offer access to the spa.
-The expansion would also include additional spa, salon, meeting and retail space, as well as a new restaurant.
+The expansion would also include an additional spa, salon, meeting and retail space, as well as a new restaurant.
 Marnell Corrao Associates returned as general contractor.
 Construction on the Spa Tower began in April 2003.
 It was topped off a year later, and opened on December 23, 2004.
 It added 928 rooms, for a total of 3,933.
 Convention space was also increased to 200000 sqft.
 The resort hired 1,400 new employees for the expanded facilities, bringing the total to 10,000.

+By 2004, Bellagio was the most profitable hotel-casino in Las Vegas.
 In 2012, MGM and Suning Real Estate announced plans to expand the Bellagio name with a 200-room hotel in Shanghai, which eventually opened in 2018.
-Twenty years after its opening, the Bellagio remained one of the most popular resorts on the Las Vegas Strip.
+Twenty years after its opening, Bellagio remained one of the most popular resorts on the Las Vegas Strip.

-In October 2019, MGM Resorts announced it would sell the Bellagio to The Blackstone Group for $4.25 billion.
-Through the deal, the two companies would form a joint venture that would lease the Bellagio back to MGM Resorts for an annual rent of $245 million.
+In October 2019, MGM Resorts announced it would sell Bellagio to Blackstone Inc. for $4.25 billion.
+Through the deal, the two companies would form a joint venture that would lease Bellagio back to MGM Resorts for an annual rent of $245 million.
 The sale was completed in November 2019.
 Under the deal, MGM acquired a five-percent ownership stake in the venture and continued to operate the resort through the lease.